 Once in a while, you will be in a position where you are asked to be someone’s reference.
 Be careful.
 Be very careful.
-It’s flattering, sure, but it can be a very dangerous exercise because your informed judgement will be assessed.
+It’s flattering, sure, but it can be a very dangerous exercise because your informed judgment will be assessed.
 To put it plainly, recommending the wrong person can reflect badly on you and taint your professional reputation.

 I will not help someone I don’t know get a job.
 I’m nice, not stupid.
 Oh, I’ll provide links to job posting websites and share basic information, of course.
 But I won’t vouch for you because I don’t know you.

-In 2009, by a stroke of luck and yes, thanks to a recommendation, I got a job as a translator on Parliament Hill.
+In 2009, by a stroke of luck and yes, through a recommendation, I got a job as a translator on Parliament Hill.
 I was very happy about it.
 First, I have a French translation degree, Mandarin to French, but by then my English was good enough to work with the in-demand English-to-French language pair.
 I had been working as a French-as-a-second-language teacher for four years at this point, and I needed a change.
 My work was becoming repetitive and the pay wasn’t great.

 A few months after I started in my new job, another translator position opened.
 My manager wrote a formal job posting, but she also asked around if we knew someone who could be a good fit.
-I offered to reach out to my former co-workers, other teachers at the school where I had worked.
+I offered to reach out to my former co-workers, and other teachers at the school where I had worked.

 One of them was interested.
 I forwarded his resume to my manager and she scheduled him for a test.

 Our work environment on Parliament Hill was fairly unique, flexibility mattered more than degrees and certifications (which is how I landed the job in the first place…).
 Translations skills were assessed by a test where candidates had one hour to translate a one-page press release.
-For those of you who aren’t in the field, this is a very short deadline—but it was the kind of deadlines we were dealing with every day.
-The translation didn’t have to be absolutely perfect (we edited each other) but it had to be completed within the time frame.
+For those of you who aren’t in the field, this is a very short deadline—but it was the kind of deadline we were dealing with every day.
+The translation didn’t have to be absolutely perfect (we edited each other) but it had to be completed within the timeframe.

 So the test was scheduled, and that morning, my manager emailed the candidate.
 “Ready?
-Alright, here is the document attached”, she wrote.
+Alright, here is the document attached,” she wrote.
 “It’s 10 a.m., so I’m expecting it back at 11 a.m., even if you aren’t completely done.”

 He emailed back, acknowledged reception and presumably started working on the document.

 An hour later, no email.
 My manager refreshed her mailbox compulsively, restarted her computer (she had very little faith in IT in the first place…) and emailed the candidate.
 No reply.
-She left a message on his cellphone.
+She left a message on his cell phone.

 “I haven’t had the chance to complete the work yet,” he had written.
 “I’ll finish around noon.”